 As a fourth year medical student, we realize that your time is valuable.
-We have designed clerkship opportunities to mimic the field of Family Practice.
+We have designed Sub-Internship (Sub-I) opportunities to mimic the field of Family Practice.
 Like practice, you will be able to design the type of rotation that you desire.
-Our opportunities include the inpatient service, OB, procedure clinic, and clinic sessions at the FMC.
+Our opportunities include the inpatient service, OB, sports medicine, geriatrics, and clinic sessions at the FMC.

 The Family Medicine Clinic is a good opportunity to see the variety of the patients we see on a daily basis.
 Fourth year students are paired with upper level residents or attendings each half day.
 Students see a variety of common problems in Family Medicine.
 Responsibilities include history and physicals as well as writing notes.
 This is also an opportunity to get to know more of the residents and attendings in the program.

-For OU students, you may register for these electives through the Dean's office.
-Ask for FM 9568.
-Visiting students need to submit the appropriate forms to the Family Medicine Department.
-We will forward these to the office of the Dean for you.
-We will be happy to help you through this procedure in any way.
-Dr. Jim Barrett is the faculty contact that arranges the schedules for the clerkship.
+For OU students, you may register for these electives through Student Affairs.
+Ask for FM 9403.
+Visiting students need to submit an application through VSAS.
+We will be happy to help you through this process in any way.
+Dr. Brian Coleman is the faculty contact that arranges the schedules for the Sub-I.

 Provides students with a clinical experience in the full spectrum of Family Medicine practice.
 Rotation focus will be on comprehensive evaluation and management of patients presenting with a broad spectrum of problems in the outpatient setting.
 Students will work with residents and faculty in the OU Department of Family Medicine Center.
 Each student should contact the externship coordinator prior to the elective rotation.
 This will allow each student to focus rotation experience on several available areas of family medicine practice including: obstetrics and women's health, geriatrics, sports medicine, inpatient medicine on the family medicine service, or clinical decision-making.

-For more information on the Family Practice, please contact Dr. Jim Barrett or Chris Wallaceprior to rotation
+For more information on the Family Medicine clerkship, please contact Dr. Brian Coleman or Chris Allen prior to rotation